Djiko/trolly/README.md

 Trolly is a free software released under the GPL V3 licence.

-## Roadmap

-As a re-starting project, Trolly is suffering from various issues.
-A good roadmap may help to solve them and improve the project

 ### Bugs
   + **Locale issue** : some warning are showing in the code, due to Locale, specifically in the Trolly class.
   + **Openintents issue** : as is, the project will not compile because an **openintents** issue.